omuomuMG/Anki-Farm-Tycoon/README.md

 An animal with maturity over 150% will die.
 You have to clean this cell, which costs coins.

+# Update
+- Specification changes to the ability to release fields of dead animals.\
+Changed so that answering a question opens up a field with a certain probability.

+- Add bonus coin system\
+When you answer cards, you can get bonus coin at certain probability.

 # FAQ
 - How can I earn coin?\
   By selling animals or animal's production (milks or eggs).